In Person Learning FAQ

 How will the district ensure social distancing?

 The district will take every measure to practice social distancing and other safety measures.
 We will have at least 3 ft. social distance requirement in our classrooms, hallways, and offices.
-The hallways and stairwells have clear designations for traffic flow.
+Some hallways and stairwells may have designations for traffic flow.
 Visual reminders are posted throughout the building.
 Six (6) feet of social distancing will be maintained in cafeterias during lunch periods when masks are removed for eating.

 Will social distancing be implemented on the school bus?